By Jessica Hoover

 Making your teen responsible for some of the fuel and upkeep costs gives him or her a sense of responsibility and a sizable stake in the vehicle’s well-being.
 To help your teen keep track of the fuel budget, you can download and install a handy smartphone app such as KickingLettuce Studios’ Gas Budget, available for most Android phones.
 Other technologies, like AT&T’s Smart Controls, can help curtail teen drivers’ smartphone usage as they drive.

 Your teens can also pitch in when it comes to the insurance.
 Unfortunately, adding a teen driver to just about any insurance policy will guarantee that it skyrockets, as teens represent a riskier insurance pool than responsible adults.
-For more information, you can turn to State Farm’s informative website on insurance policies.
+For more information, you can see an in-depth review of State Farm auto insurance.
 The company’s website also features pointers for finding discounts and other reductions in their premiums.

 No matter what kind of car you choose, it has to be safe.
 A car with the best and latest in crash avoidance and crash safety equipment will help your teens avoid or, if need be, survive a crash with minimal injury.
 Because motor vehicle accidents are the leading cause of teenage death in Canada, according to the CCA (Canadian Automobile Association), it’s important to look for a vehicle with the best safety equipment available.

 Newer vehicles have a plethora of advanced safety features, from side-impact airbags and active head restraints to nifty electronic features like lane departure warning systems and automatic braking.
 Even many of the older used cars on the market are likely to have traction control and stability control systems.